-The Andalusian Buttonquail (Turnix sylvaticus sylvaticus) is the first bird to become extinct in Europe since the extinction of the Great Auk (Pinguinus impennis) almost 170 years ago.
-However, there are some differences.
-The Great Auk died out completely and gone forever, whereas the Andalusian Buttonquail still exists in Morocco.
+There are, however, some differences between the two extinctions.
+The Great Auk is lost forever, whereas the Andalusian Buttonquail still exists in Morocco.
 Moreover, other subspecies of the Common Buttonquail are widely distributed in Africa south of the Sahara and Asia.
 Note also that the Slender-billed Curlew (Numenius tenuirostris) is not taken into consideration because it’s still officially classified as ‘Critically Endangered’ but not ‘Extinct’.

 Last Andalusian Buttonquail seen in Spain was in 1981

-The last bird of the Andalusian Buttonquail seen with certainty in Spain – and thus in Europe – is an individual killed near Doñana on 3 December 1981.
+The last bird of the Andalusian Buttonquail (Turnix sylvaticus sylvaticus) seen with certainty in Spain – and thus in Europe – is an individual killed near Doñana on 3 December 1981.
 Its carcass is preserved in the collection of the Doñana Biological Station.
-Over the years, some people claimed they heard the species’ song (or seen its tracks), however these claims were generally not accepted.
+Over the years, some people claimed they heard the species’ song (or seen its tracks), but such claims have not been accepted.

 During the last two decades, exhaustive searches were carried out in Andalusia in the hope of finding the species.
 These searches were carried out mainly by scientists of the Doñana Biological Station in collaboration with the Regional Government of Andalusia, but also by volunteers and small local NOGs such as COCN (Colectivo Ornitológico Cigüeña Negra) for example.
 But unfortunately, all of these searches were unsuccessful.